-This paper is about the future.
+This paper will present recent and planned improvements to the Weather Surveillance Radar 1988 Doppler (WSR-88D), addressing near term operational improvements as well as future signal processing enhancements.
 It describes practical ideas, many proven very recently, that have potential for enhancing the foundational data from the WSR-88D Doppler Weather Radar.
 It is forward looking, and intended to aid program stakeholders as they sustain and improve operations for this critical national weather asset.
 It follows the spirit of earlier visionary work that has made the radar a success (Elvander, 2001).